xinchang07/prj615/615_final/readme.md

 615_final.Rmd is a rmarkdown file replacing interactive parts with simple plots.

+615_final.html is the HTML document knit from 615_final.Rmd.

 tweets_movie.csv contains all data I use in this project (large, no need to download).